yulei/amk/README.md

 # AMK
 Keyboard firmware for NRF52 and STM32.
-[TMK](https://github.com/tmk/tmk_keyboard.git) was used for keycodes processing.
+[TMK](https://github.com/tmk/tmk_keyboard.git) was used for key processing.
 [tinyusb](https://github.com/hathach/tinyusb.git) was used for usb protocol handling.
-NRF5 SDK and STM32 HAL library were used for low level MCU peripharal handling.
+NRF5 SDK and STM32 HAL library were used for driving peripherals of the MCU.

 # How to build